jkrogager/VoigtFit/docs/_build/html/_sources/index.rst.txt

 Recent updates
 --------------
 New in version 3.13.2:
+  Bugfix in saving and loading datasets (.hdf5) and restoring masks and normalization.

+New in version 3.13.2:
   Bugfix in masking and continuum normalization of lines used with the `limit` statement.
 Updated the input-parameter template to reflect the usage of `limit` and `def` introduced in versions 3.13 and 3.12.